 Discover Math Magic

-The Julia Robinson Mathematics and Computing Festival has been held in Charlotte since 2010 (with a gap since 2019) and strives to encourage middle school girls to investigate diverse areas of mathematics they would not ordinarily encounter in the classroom.
+The Julia Robinson Mathematics and Computing Festival has been held in Charlotte since 2010 (with a small gap due to Covid) and strives to encourage middle school girls to investigate diverse areas of mathematics they would not ordinarily encounter in the classroom.

 Mathematicians ranging from college undergraduates to first-rate professionals host tables devoted to different activities; students work on the activities with each other and with the activity leader.
 Typically, we suggest spending around 15 minutes per activity; however, interest may vary.
-In past years, we’ve had activities that have worked with topics such as Mobius strips, Fibonacci, Zome tools with a variety of applications, logic puzzles, paper folding, Towers of Hanoi, fractals, encryption, and more.
+In past years, we’ve had activities focused on Mobius strips, Fibonacci numbers, Zome tools with a variety of applications, logic puzzles, paper folding, Towers of Hanoi, fractals, encryption, and more.

 Location & Parking:

 The event is scheduled in the Cone Center at UNC Charlotte (map).
-Cars can park in the Cone deck and/or West Deck.
-Parking vouchers will not be needed (ie: free parking on Saturday).
+Cars can park in the Cone deck and/or West Deck free of charge.
 Handicap parking is located directly in front of the Cone Center.
 Buses will need to use Lot 27 behind Harris Alumni House; however, buses should be able to pull into the circle by Cone to let the students off before going to park.

 Schedule of the Event: